littleosbook/aenix/doc/book/segmentation.md

 A GDT/LDT is an array of 8-byte segment descriptors.
 The first descriptor in the GDT is always a null descriptor, and can never be used to access memory.
-We need at least two segment descriptors (plus the null descriptor) for our GDT (and two more later when we enter user mode, see ??????????????).
+We need at least two segment descriptors (plus the null descriptor) for our GDT (and two more later when we enter [user mode](#user-mode), see the [segments for user mode](#segments-for-user-mode) section).
 This is because the descriptor contains more information than just the base and limit fields.
 The two most relevant fields here are the Type field and the Descriptor Privilege Level (DPL) field.

 The table 3-1, chapter 3, in [@intel3a] specifies the values for the Type field, and it is because of this that we need at least two descriptors: One to execute